fac-15/Curenetics/README.md

 3. `npm run dev` to start the development server

 ---

+## Tech Stack:

+We implemented the following technologies to accomplish this:
+- ReactJS
+- NodeJS
+- Jest

+---

+## About Curenetics

 The Curenetics app aims to connect cancer patients to clinical trials that are appropriate for them.
 It should be accessible for those who use it and give people a sense of control over their situation.
 Additionally, it will help clinical trial sponsors meet recruitment targets and hence save costs and reduce time to trial completion.